Prešov: Historic

 In the past, Prešov was a typical multiethnic town where Slovak, Hungarian, German, and Yiddish were spoken.

-Before World War II Prešov was a home for a large Jewish population of 4,300 and housed a major Jewish museum.
-During 1939 and 1940 the Jewish community absorbed a flow of Jewish refugees from German Nazi-occupied Poland, and in 1941 additional deportees from Bratislava.
-In 1942 a series of deportations of Prešov's Jews to the German Nazi death camps in Poland began.
-Plaques in the town hall and a memorial in the surviving synagogue record that 2 6,400 Jews were deported from the town under the Tiso government of the First Slovak Republic.
-Only 716 Jewish survivors were found in the city and its surrounding when it was liberated by the Soviet Red Army in January 1945.
+Before World War II, Prešov was home to a large Jewish population of 4,300 and housed a major Jewish museum.
+During 1939 and 1940, the Jewish community absorbed a flow of Jewish refugees from German Nazi-occupied Poland, and in 1941, additional deportees from Bratislava.
+In 1942, a series of deportations of Prešov's Jews to the German Nazi death camps in Poland began.
+Plaques in the town hall and a memorial in the surviving synagogue record that 6,400 Jews were deported from the town under the Tiso government of the First Slovak Republic.
+Only 716 Jewish survivors were found in the city and its surroundings when it was liberated by the Soviet Red Army in January 1945.

 Modern

-According to the 2011 census, Prešov had 91 782 inhabitants, 81.14% declared Slovak nationality, 1.70% Romani, 1.59% Rusyn, 0,7% Ukrainian, 0.48% Czech, 0.14% Hungarian, 13.8% did not declare any nationality.
+According to the 2011 census, Prešov had 91,782 inhabitants, 81.14% declared Slovak nationality, 1.70% Romani, 1.59% Rusyn, 0,7% Ukrainian, 0.48% Czech, 0.14% Hungarian, 13.8% did not declare any nationality.